 Appropriate Representation.
 How well do the plans for inclusion of women, racial/ethnic minorities, persons with disabilities, and other individuals who traditionally have been underrepresented in science provide for their appropriate representation in the planning, organization, and execution of the proposed conference/scientific meeting?
 See Inclusion of Women, Minorities and Persons with Disabilities in NIH-Supported Conference Grants: (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-066.html.

-Inclusion of Women, Minorities, and Children.
+Protections for Human Subjects.
+Generally not applicable.
+Reviewers should bring any concerns to the attention of the Scientific Review Officer.Inclusion of Women, Minorities, and Children.
 Generally not applicable.
 Reviewers should bring any concerns to the attention of the Scientific Review Officer.

-Resubmission.
-When reviewing a Resubmission application (formerly called an amended application), the committee will evaluate the application as now presented, taking into consideration the responses to comments from the previous scientific review group and changes made to the project.
+Resubmissions.
+For Resubmissions, , the committee will evaluate the application as now presented, taking into consideration the responses to comments from the previous scientific review group and changes made to the project.

-Renewal.
-When reviewing a Renewal application (formerly called a competing continuation application), the committee will consider the progress made in the last funding period.
+Renewals.
+For Renewals, the committee will consider the progress made in the last funding period.

-Revision.
-When reviewing a Revision application (formerly called a competing supplement application), the committee will consider the appropriateness of the proposed expansion of the scope of the project.
+Revisions.
+For Revisions, the committee will consider the appropriateness of the proposed expansion of the scope of the project.
 If the Revision application relates to a specific line of investigation presented in the original application that was not recommended for approval by the committee, then the committee will consider whether the responses to comments from the previous scientific review group are adequate and whether substantial changes are clearly evident.

 Provision of Family Care Facilities.
 Are the plans to inform attendees about family care resources adequate?

 Resource Sharing Plans.
-(Not Applicable)
+Not Applicable

 Budget and Period of Support.
-Reviewers will consider whether the budget and the requested period of support are fully justified and reasonable in relation to the proposed research.
+Reviewers will consider whether the budget and the requested period of support are fully justified and reasonable in relation to the proposed conference.
 For more details, please see Budget Information.